Working to support the pandemic response

 - working in other roles linked to the pandemic including track and trace, NHS111 services or the vaccination programme.

-If you want return to work in areas that aren’t related to the pandemic, including private practice or formal training posts, you should apply to restore your routine full registration and licence.
+If you want to work in areas that aren’t related to the pandemic, including private practice or formal training posts, you should apply to restore your routine registration and licence to practise.

 As the UK regulator of doctors, we’re responsible for your registration.
 We don’t have a role in deployment, so we won’t be able to help with any enquiries about this.